-We are closely monitoring the evolving situation with COVID-19 on both a local and international level.
+We continue to closely monitor the evolving situation with COVID-19 on both a local and international level.
 The safety of our employees and customers is paramount and we are doing everything we can to keep safety at top-of-mind while working to minimize any possible disruptions.
 Nearly all Hopsteiner employees have received the COVID-19 vaccine at this time.

 We are committed to keeping our customers connected with the choicest hops and hop products from across the globe and will continue to service orders as expeditiously as possible.
 Let us know what we can do to help – we’re here to support you and the industry in any way we can.

 Current Status Updates:

-The 2019 Harvest was completed months ago and the 2020 growing season is still in its early beginning so the supply of raw hops is not an issue at this time.
+The 2020 Harvest was completed months ago and the 2021 growing season is still in its early stages so the supply of raw hops is not an issue at this time.
 The weather conditions have been favorable thus far and the crop is progressing well.

 We are shipping with little to no delay at this time.
 It is advised that customers carefully review current inventory to avoid product shortages.
 Take advantage of our Online Portal, which is accessible at any time to review your contract balances and place any spot orders you may need.
-There have been sporadic domestic shipping delays to date and only minor problems with containers coming in from international shipments, but rush deliveries are experiencing some issues.
-Please plan for additional shipping lead times, but refrain from panic.
+There have been sporadic domestic shipping delays due to bottlenecks in the shipping industry and container availability for international shipments continues to be challenging.
+Please plan for additional shipping lead times if possible, but refrain from panic.
 There is currently no need to over-purchase or request excessive deliveries.